brooksandrew/simpleblog/_posts/articles/2014-09-10-nextbus2_wrangle.markdown

 ## Step 4: Write out data to csv

 Easy enough.
-This is the data that will feed the d3 visualizations built in the [next post](../nextbus3_viz).
+This is the data that will feed the d3 visualizations built in the [next post](../nextbus4_viz).

 {% highlight R %}
 write.table(df, file='/Users/ajb/Documents/github/nextbus/data/cleanTrips.csv', row.names=F, sep=',')
 {% endhighlight %}

-## Step 5: Non D3 analysis

-coming soon...